Mary Wells: Stardom (1962–1964)

-Leaving Motown
+Leaving Motown (1964–1965)

 Ironically during her most successful year, Wells was having problems with Motown over her original recording contract, which she had signed at the age of 17.
-She was also reportedly angry that the money made from "My Guy" was being used to promote The Supremes, who had found success with "Where Did Our Love Go", just as "My Guy" was promoted, using the profits from another, earlier hit Motown song.
 Though Gordy reportedly attempted to renegotiate with Wells, the singer still asked to be freed from her contract with Motown.

 A pending lawsuit kept Wells away from the studio for several months, as she and Gordy brokered the contract details, with Wells fighting to gain a larger share of the royalties she had earned during her tenure with Motown.
 Finally, Wells invoked a clause that allowed her to leave the label, advising the court that her original contract was invalid, as she had signed while she was still a minor.
 Wells won her lawsuit and was awarded a settlement, leaving Motown officially in early 1965, whereupon she accepted a lucrative ($200,000) contract with 20th Century Fox Records.

 Part of the terms of the agreement of her release was that she could not receive any royalties from her past works with the label, including use of her likeness to promote herself.